Oliver!: Act II

 In the Three Cripples pub, at the request of boisterous customers, Nancy strikes up an old tavern song with the low-life ruffians, ("Oom-Pah-Pah").
-Bill Sikes makes his first appearance, and disperses the crowd ("My Name").
+Bill Sikes makes his first appearance and disperses the crowd ("My Name").
 Dodger runs in and tells Fagin about Oliver's capture and removal to the Brownlow household.
-Scared Oliver will betray the gang's whereabouts, Fagin and Bill decide to abduct Oliver and bring him back to the den, with Nancy's help.
+Worried that Oliver will "blow upon them" (i.e. betray the gang to the authorities), Fagin and Bill decide to abduct Oliver and bring him back to the den, with Nancy's help.
 Nancy, who has come to care for Oliver, at first refuses to help, but Bill physically abuses her and forces her into obedience.
-In spite of this, Nancy still loves Bill, and believes he loves her too ("As Long as He Needs Me").
+In spite of this, Nancy still loves Bill and believes he loves her too ("As Long as He Needs Me").

-The next morning, at Mr. Brownlow's house in Bloomsbury, Mrs. Bedwin the housekeeper sings to Oliver ("Where Is Love?
-[Reprise]"), and Oliver wakes up.
-Mr. Brownlow and Dr. Grimwig decide that Oliver is well enough to go outside, so Brownlow sends Oliver to return some books to the library.
-Oliver sees a group of street vendors and joins them in song ("Who Will Buy?").
+The next morning, at Mr. Brownlow's house in Bloomsbury, Mrs. Bedwin, the housekeeper, sings to Oliver ("Where Is Love?
+[Reprise]"), and Oliver wakes up as street-sellers begin their day's work outside ("Who Will Buy?").
+Mr. Brownlow and Dr. Grimwig decide that Oliver is well enough to go outside, so Brownlow sends Oliver to return some books to the bookseller.
+Oliver sees a group of street vendors and joins them in song ("Who Will Buy?
+[Reprise]").
 As the vendors leave, Nancy and Bill appear and grab Oliver.
 They bring him back to Fagin's den, where Nancy saves Oliver from a beating from Sikes after the boy tries to flee.
-Nancy remorsefully reviews their dreadful life, but Bill maintains that any living is better than none.
-Fagin tries to act as an intermediary ("It's A Fine Life [Reprise]").
-Left alone, Fagin wonders what his life might be like if he left London and began an honest life ("Reviewing the Situation"); however, after thinking of various excuses, he elects to remain a thief.
+Nancy remorsefully reviews their dreadful life, but Bill maintains that any living is better than none while Fagin tries to smooth things over ("It's A Fine Life [Reprise]").
+Left alone, Fagin ponders his current existence and possible life changes ("Reviewing the Situation"); however, after thinking of various excuses, he elects to stay just as he is.